scitokens/scitokens.github.io/index.md

 layout: default
 ---

-The SciTokens project builds a federated ecosystem for authorization on distributed scientific computing infrastructures.
+The SciTokens project enables a federated ecosystem for authorization on distributed scientific computing infrastructures.
+For the latest news on adoption of SciTokens, please visit our companion project site at <https://sciauth.org/>.

 What's New?
 -----------